cristinatodor/Programming-assignment-2/README.md

 For running the website on a the local machine, start the server by typing the "npm start server.js" on the command prompt and then access http://127.0.0.1:8080.

-Here is the link for the cloud hosted web app: http://citypage-programming-assignment-2.7e14.starter-us-west-2.openshiftapps.com/
+Here is the link for the cloud hosted web app <br>
+http://citypage-programming-assignment-2.7e14.starter-us-west-2.openshiftapps.com/

 The website offers information about the city, allowing people to subcribe to events and add reviews.
 The site has several sections, each of them using GET/POST requests.